microsoft/vscode-docs/docs/languages/javascript.md

 ---
 # JavaScript in VS Code

 Visual Studio Code provides IntelliSense, debugging, and powerful editor features for JavaScript.
 VS Code uses the [JavaScript language service](https://github.com/Microsoft/TypeScript/wiki/JavaScript-Language-Service-in-Visual-Studio) to make authoring JavaScript easy.
-In addition to syntactical features like format, format on type and outlining, you also get language service features such as **Peek**, **Go to Definition**, **Find all References**, and **Rename Symbol**.
+In addition to syntactical features like format, format on type and outlining, you also get language service features such as **Peek Definition**, **Go to Definition**, **Find all References**, and **Rename Symbol**.

 ![JavaScript find all references](images/javascript/javascript_find_all_references.png)